MRLintern/1D_Time-Independent_BVP_Library/README.md

 The type of BVP is 1D and time independent.

-The differential equation is discretized using a Finite Difference Method.
+The Differential Equation is discretized using Finite Differences.
-The resulting system of algebraic equations are solved via Gaussian elimination.
+The resulting System of Algebraic Equations are solved via Gaussian Elimination.

 The typical form of a BVP: